sled-rs/sled-rs.github.io/perf.md

 to the dependency structure communicated through the compiled machine code, although they are often thrown away due to finding out that some data dependency has changed because of what some other CPU core published to the shared cache coherency subsystem.
-We'll get into this stuff in gory detail below in the [cache](#cache) section.
 Importantly, the CPU will update a lot of its own performance counters as these various operations occur.

 For our intermediate memory statistics, allocators like [jemalloc expose many